Residency Frequently Asked Questions

 • It also involves facilitating practicums, presenting at least 1 didactic lecture, and being involved in IPPE and APPE experiences at the WVU School of Pharmacy.

-• By the end of the certificate, residents will create a teaching philosophy and a teaching portfolio
+• By the end of the certificate, residents will create a teaching philosophy and a teaching portfolio that showcase their educational approach

 Can you tell me about the medication use evaluation (MUE) component?